Murray's Plum:

-Murray's Plum: A natural fruit that May help prevent Breast cancer
+Murray's Plum: A natural fruit that MAY help Prevent Breast ... – Focuses on breast cancer prevention and Herceptin synergy.

-Nestled in the rugged landscapes of Texas, particularly the Edwards Plateau and Trans-Pecos regions, grows a little-known botanical gem: Murray’s plum (Prunus murrayana).
-This critically endangered shrub is more than just a rare sight, it’s a symbol of resilience, natural beauty, and surprising health potential.
+Nestled within the rugged terrains of Texas, particularly across the Edwards Plateau and Trans-Pecos regions, grows a botanical treasure few have heard of: Murray’s plum (Prunus murrayana).
+This critically endangered shrub is more than a rarity; it stands as a symbol of resilience, wild beauty, and unexpected healing potential.

 A Glimpse into Murray’s Plum: